Latest updates

 Defence recognises that the PFAS contamination from Swartz Barracks is a significant issue for the local community.
 Defence is committed to working with the Queensland Government to manage, remediate and monitor PFAS contamination in the area.

-Eight source areas were identified at Swartz Barracks where PFAS was found at levels requiring further study or action.
-These are:
+Eight source areas were identified where PFAS was found at levels requiring further study or action:

 • AFFF settling tank and AFFF storage tank